synapsecns/synapse-contracts/contracts/router/docs/README.md

 #### 2. Fetching the list of quotes for swaps from `tokenIn` to the bridge tokens (origin chain)

 1. SDK calls `synapseRouterV2.getOriginAmountOut()` method on the origin chain, supplying the list of symbols from step 1.
 2. For every token in the list `SynapseRouterV2` fetches the token address from the supported `BridgeAdapter` contracts.
+It also fetches the maximum amount of the token that could be bridged to the destination chain.
 3. `SwapQuoterV2` is called with `tokenIn` and `bridgeTokenOut` to determine the best quote for the swap from `tokenIn` to `bridgeTokenOut`.
 It is also given instructions that this is a quote for the origin swap.
 4. `SwapQuoterV2` checks both "origin only" and "origin and destination" pools for the best quote.
 5. List of quotes for every token in the list is compiled in `SynapseRouterV2` and returned.
+The quotes that exceed the maximum amount of the token that could be bridged are filtered out.

 ![Fetching the list of origin quotes](./quote2.png)